JonScottE/First-Homework---Case-Study---XYO/README.md

 ### Recommendations
-Focus more on your relationship with ReMax.
+XYO needs to focus more on their relationship with ReMax.
 The title insurance industry alone is a $21 billion industry in the US.
 And the path won't be found through regulators who don't care if you save them money or not.
-It needs to be demanded from constituents.
-I believe going through Realtors, partnering with their associations, and creating an app to reward them as Sentinels, as travel is a large part of the job.
+It needs to be demanded from their constituents.
+I believe going through Realtors, partnering with their associations, and creating an app to reward them as Sentinels, as travel is a large part of the job, is the best path app adoption, and eventually real world use and functionality.